WerewolfByte/WerewolfByte/README.md

 One moonlit night, I was bitten by a werewolf byte, triggering an irresistible urge to code during full moons.
 In the pale moonlight, I'd delve into my coding den, fingers dancing on the keyboard.
 The werewolf byte unlocked a hidden programming prowess, leading to mesmerizing code creations.
 GitHub repositories became a testament to these nocturnal escapades, marking a digital transformation.
 Colleagues marvelled at increased productivity and code quality.
 The moonlit coding frenzy became a fascinating chapter in my tale of digital enchantment, embracing the werewolf byte's influence on my coding journey.

 ### 💫 About Me:
+👋 Hi, My name is **Max Moor-Wilson**.<br>🔭 I’m an aspiring Software Developer.<br>👀 Currently pursuing an MS in Professional Software Development at the University of Ulster.<br> 👨‍💻 I'm actively seeking opportunities in the IT sector to use and enhance my skills.<br>

 <!--
 **WerewolfByte/WerewolfByte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.